tabularaza27/climatechange_ai/summer_school2022.md

   <a class='button' href='#organizers'>Organizers</a>
 </div>

-Climate Change AI is committed to provide educational resources and training programs to those interested in the intersection of climate change and machine learning.
-This summer school will offer lectures, hands-on tutorials, and a collaborative project designed for a multidisciplinary group of participants, aiming to encourage and accelerate the application of machine learning to address relevant climate change issues.
-The summer school is intended to strengthen multidisciplinary collaborations between different fields and foster networking in this space.
+The Climate Change AI summer school is designed to educate and prepare participants with a background in AI and/or a background in a climate-change related field to tackle major climate problems using AI.
+The summer school aims to bring together a multidisciplinary group of participants and facilitate project-based team work to strengthen collaborations between different fields and foster networking in this space.

 ## Dates and Application Information
 - Date: Aug 15-26, 2022 (Weekdays only)